MAINTENANCE

 ABOUT

-I was born and raised in Belgium, but part of me always reached elsewhere, to a place that felt familiar without words.
-Each time I travelled to Tunisia, I wandered through the narrow, sun-washed passages of the souks, drawn instinctively to the old jewelry shops.
-I remember a small one in Tunis, its door half-open, its boxes filled with forgotten silver.
-Each piece felt like a secret being revealed, a quiet treasure carrying the breath of another time.
+I was born and raised in Belgium, but part of me always reached elsewhere, toward a place that felt familiar without words.
+Each time I travelled to Tunisia, I wandered through the narrow, sun-washed passages of the souks, instinctively drawn to old jewelry shops.
+I remember one in Tunis, its door half-open, its boxes filled with forgotten silver.
+Each piece felt less like an object and more like a trace, a fragment carrying the breath of another time.

-The goldsmith, Hechem, told me stories of the hands that once made them, of women who wore them with pride.
-Listening to him, I realised I wasn’t only looking at objects, but at fragments of memory, traces of something I had always been part of.
-That feeling never left.
+The goldsmith, Hechem, spoke of the hands that once shaped them, of women who wore them with pride, of traditions carried quietly across generations.
+Listening to him, I realised I was not only looking at adornment, but at memory embedded in matter.
+Jewelry revealed itself as testimony, of heritage, continuity, and lived experience.
+That understanding never left.

-Each piece, whether found or created, carries that intention: to remember, to reimagine, and to share what was once hidden.
+Each piece, whether found, restored or newly created, carries this intention, to remember, to contextualize, and to safeguard what might otherwise disappear.

 The kind of boxes that I encounter while being in the atelier.